Kiuwan logo

 Formulating a Data Breach Response Plan 📝

 A data breach response plan is critical to mitigating the damage from a data breach.
-It’s also an excellent way to get some peace of mind and prepare for future attempts.
+It’s also an excellent way to get peace of mind and prepare for future attempts.

 1. Set Up a Response Team

 Inform customers and employees about the issue and what is being done to fix it.
-Both groups should hear from the company itself rather than learn about the incident from a headline.
+Both groups should hear from the company rather than learn about the incident from a headline.

 2. Set a Recovery Timeline